Lower St. Regis Lake: Recreation

 Lower St. Regis Lake has a large visitor population, primarily during the summer months.
 Recreational activities such as boating, paddling, fishing, and camping are the most popular that occur on the lake during peak summer season.
 Other recreational activities that occur off the water body are hiking, photography, birding, and hunting.
 During the winter season when the lake is frozen snowmobiling, ice fishing, and cross country skiing are the predominant recreational activities that occur.
-Lower St. Regis Lake's recreation community participates in a range of different sports and activities all year round.
-Lower St. Regis Lake has access to backcountry camping and access by paddling to other parts of the St. Regis Canoe Area which appeal to visitors.
-Lower St. Regis Lake has been known for recreational activities by visitors in the Northern Adirondacks.
+Visitors to the lake have access to backcountry camping by paddling to other parts of the St. Regis Canoe Area.